Computing finite semigroups: From transformation semigroups to arbitrary regular semigroups

 \section{From transformation semigroups to arbitrary regular semigroups}

 In this section, we will generalise the results of \cite{Linton1998aa} from transformation semigroups to subsemigroups of an arbitrary finite regular semigroup.

-Generally speaking, the central notion is that for a fixed semigroup $U$ with a determined structure, we can use the properties of $U$ to produce algorithms to compute any subsemigroup $S$ of $U$ specified by a generating set.
-For example, $U$ can be the full transformation monoid or the symmetric inverse monoid on a finite set.
+Suppose that $U$ is a regular semigroup whose Green's structure is known in the sense that it is possible to efficiently verify if two elements are $\L^U$-, $\R^U$-, $\H^U$-, or $\D^U$-related.
+For instance, $U$ might be the full transformation monoid or the symmetric inverse monoid on a finite set; the Green's relations of which are described in Propositions~\ref{prop-greens-full-trans} and~\ref{prop-greens-symmetric-inverse}, respectively.
+In this paper, the central notion is to use our knowledge of the Green's structure of $U$ to produce algorithms to compute any subsemigroup $S$ of $U$ specified by a generating set.
 Roughly speaking, the subsemigroup $S$ can be decomposed into its $\R$-classes, and an $\R$-class can be decomposed into the stabiliser $S_L$ (under right multiplication on $\P(U)$) of an $\L^U$-class $L$ and the s.c.c.~of $L$ under the action of $S$ on the $U/\L^U$.
 Decomposing $S$ in this way will permit us to efficiently compute many aspects of the structure of $S$ without enumerating its elements exhaustively.
 For instance, using this decomposition, we can test membership in $S$, compute the size, Green's structure, idempotents, elements, and maximal subgroups of $S$.

 Throughout the remainder of this section we suppose that $U$ is an arbitrary finite semigroup, and $S$ is a subsemigroup of $U$.